spatie/laravel-medialibrary/UPGRADING.md

 ## From v7 to v8

+- the namespace has been renamed from `Spatie\MediaLibrary` to `Spatie\Medialibrary`.
+Make sure you modified all classes that reference medialibrary classes.
 - Add a `conversions_disk` field to the `media` table (you'll find the definition in the migrations file of the package) and for each row copy the value of `disk` to `conversions_disk`.
 - Add a `uuid` field to the `media` table and fill each row with a unique value, preferably a `uuid`
 - Url generation has been vastly simplified.
 You should set the `url_generator` in the `medialibrary` config file to `Spatie\Medialibrary\UrlGenerator\DefaultUrlGenerator::class`.
 It will be able to handle most disks.